juju-solutions/kubernetes/cluster/juju/layers/kubernetes-master/README.md

 #### Snap Refresh

-Resources used by the kubernetes-master charm are snap packages.
-By default, the `snapd` daemon will query the Snap Store four (4) times per day to process updates for installed snaps.
+The kubernetes resources used by this charm are snap packages.
+When not specified during deployment, these resources come from the public store.
+By default, the `snapd` daemon will refresh all snaps installed from the store four (4) times per day.
 A charm configuration option is provided for operators to control this refresh frequency.

 >NOTE: this is a global configuration option and will affect the refresh time for all snaps installed on a system.